 If multiple devices are linked, the requirement applies to each individual trap in the link.

-Also, gathering and collection traps used for storing shellfish in the sea must be marked in the same way.
+Also, pots and traps used for storing shellfish in the sea must be marked in the same way.

 For lobster fishing, there is an additional requirement: